moaath7x/Coffee-Sales-Dashboard/README.md

 - Interactive charts and KPIs for quick analysis
 - Great for business intelligence and sales performance tracking

-Created using Microsoft Excel with pivot tables and slicers — no code needed!
+Created using Microsoft Excel with pivot tables and slicers.